SwasthK/Paytm-Model-Basic-transaction/README.md

 ## Transaction-Pay
 - Its a simple transaction app where any user can signup,signin and then transact dummy money
-- money is provided when the new user is created
+- Dummy money is provided when the new user is created
 - uses jwt authentication for validate the user